Herbs for healthy skin and hair

 Herbs for healthy hair

 Any herbal tea containing nettle is wonderful for healthy hair.
-Nettle is rich in the mineral silica, which naturally helps to strengthen the keratin (a compound in hair) in the hair and nails, allowing them to grow stronger and longer.
+Nettle is rich in the mineral silica, which naturally helps to strengthen the keratin (a compound in hair) in the hair and nails, allowing stronger growth.

-If your hormones are out of balance and you’re feeling stressed, this can also cause hair to become fine, brittle and sometimes fall out.
+If your hormones are out of balance and you’re feeling stressed, this can sometimes cause hair to become fine and brittle.

 To help reduce stress and balance hormones, the Ayurvedic herb shatavari nourishes the body and helps support a healthy hormonal cycle.
 It is also an adaptogenic herb, which means it is able to help the body cope and adapt when it is going through periods of stress.